 November 2020: The Federal Administrative Court in Leipzig dismisses all pending actions against the plan approval on the German section of the Fehmarnbelt Fixed Link from Puttgarden to Rødby.
 In its reasons for the judgment, the court declares that the planned requirements ensured that neither the environment nor the shipping industry were exposed to too great risks or impairments.

-Federal Minister of Transport Andreas Scheuer welcomes the judgment of the court and says that it is “clear that we can now take another major project of European significance to the next level of implementation.”
+The Federal Ministry welcomes the judgment of the court.
 The judgment demonstrated that it was possible to plan largescale projects in Germany “while acting responsibly in terms of nature and the environment”.

 Denmark’s Transport Minister Benny Engelbrecht also says that he was relieved that the last obstacle to the works on the German side had now been removed.
 The Fehmarnbelt connection opens up a new corridor to Germany.